abinit/abipy/docs/scripts.rst

     $ abiopen.py out_FATBANDS.nc -nb

-The notebook contains automatically generated code to visualize the results inside a web browser.
+will produce a notebook to visualize the electronic fatbands produced with ``prtdos 3`` inside a web browser.

 Use the ``-p`` option if you just want to get information on the file without opening it, e.g.::

     $ abiopen.py out_GSR.nc -p